yyuze/cache/README.md

 # cache
  A cache implemented by java
+ Can be further more optimized by replacing the default data structure of MemoryMap.dir and MemoryMap.mm